 Problems in the bones of the joint such as:

 - Regular high impact activities such as jogging

-- Trauma such as an car crash or fall
+- Trauma such as a motor vehicle accident or a fall

 - Falling or taking awkward steps off a curb or step